 np.
-1. Friends of Don Bosco literally, or more broadly, Salesian sympathisers. ● An unofficial group to cover people who sympathise with and act closely according to Salesian principles and usually in collaboration with Salesians, but who are not members of an official Salesian Family group.
+1. Friends of Don Bosco literally, or more broadly, Salesian sympathisers. • An unofficial group to cover people who sympathise with and act closely according to Salesian principles and usually in collaboration with Salesians, but who are not members of an official Salesian Family group.
 The term is quite useful in non-Christian contexts, though not only in these.

 It is arguable, at least in English, if the term is to be capitalised or not as 'Friends of Don Bosco'.
 Doing so implies a degree of membership that does not, in fact, exist (at least not yet).
+That said, the Past Pupils of Don Bosco have begun to include reference to 'friends of Don Bosco' in their official communiques, which suggests that this entity is beginning to find a place in the Salesian Family.

-→ "Movimento Salesiano"
+→ "Movimento Salesiano" "exallievi (di Don Bosco)"